mustafaascha/mustafaascha.github.io/_posts/2016-09-29-Transactions_Data.md

 In the last post, we went through the process of simulating some random billing claims data, then putting it through the CSPADE algorithm to see if there were any interesting frequent sequences.
+Here, we'll review how to examine at the associations without sequences.

 Before we begin any coding, I'd like to point out that our model will involve considering patients as transactions, and diseases as items.